nylas-samples/two-sided-marketplace/backend/README.md

 ### Set up your `.env` file

+We provided an `.example.env` as reference.
+Consider renaming `.example.env` to `.env` and updating the values.

 Go to the Nylas Dashboard, and choose the Quickstart Application.
+To learn more about building with Quickstart Guides, check out our [blog post on Quickstart Guides](https://www.nylas.com/blog/an-intro-to-the-nylas-quickstart-guide/).

+Also grab the Stream environment variables, they have a blog on getting these values: [Minimal Node Integration to Get You Started with Stream](https://getstream.io/blog/node-integration-with-stream/)

 Click **App Settings** to see the `client_id` and `client_secret` for the Quickstart app.